cri-o/cri-o/docs/crio.conf.5.md

 for the crio(8) program, but in a TOML format that can be more easily modified and versioned.

+The default location for the crio.conf file is /usr/lib/crio/crio.conf.
+You can override the contents by copying crio.conf to /etc/crio/crio.conf and making your changes there.
+Tools that read crio.conf will attempt to read /etc/crio/crio.conf if it exists, if not they fail over to read /usr/lib/crio/crio.conf.

 # FORMAT
 The [TOML format][toml] is used as the encoding of the configuration file.
 Every option and subtable listed here is nested under a global "crio" table.